kennyphan02/Coding-Notes/Unum.md

 Unum is an insurance company that specializes in providing insurance products with a focus on disability insurance

 I would love to work for UNUM considering my qualities as a fast-paced learner and the culture I would love to express and share among people that i'm surrounded by.
+With the past team projects I've worked on in school for software development as a scrum master and a coder I enjoy being in a environment where I get to cooperate with my teammates and ensure that deadlines are being met.

 questions:
 What technologies and tools will i be using during my internship?